sophierain/contract2game/README.md

 ### Game Tree

 A game tree represents an Extensive Form Game (EFG).
-Each leaf in the game tree has a ulilty.
+Each leaf in the game tree has a utility.
 Each inner node has a player, and edges representing possible actions for that player in this stage of the game.
-It can have global preconditions over variables in the utlities.
-Variables in the utlities have a global scope.
-Preconditions cannot speak about environment variables cannot speak about players or actions.
+It can have global preconditions over variables in the utilities.
+Variables in the utilities have a global scope.
+Preconditions cannot speak about players or actions.

 Properties of a good game tree: